message/iata/VI.md

 - This does not apply to:
 - passengers younger than 2 years;
 - passengers arriving from Guam, Northern Mariana Isl., Puerto Rico or USA.
-4. Passengers who are arriving from Guam, Northern Mariana Isl., Puerto Rico or USA and who are entering or transiting through Virgin Isl. must have a negative COVID-19 test taken at most 5 days before departure from the first embarkation point.
+4. Until 2 January 2022, passengers who are arriving from Guam, Northern Mariana Isl., Puerto Rico or USA and who are entering or transiting through Virgin Isl. must have a negative COVID-19 test taken at most 5 days before departure from the first embarkation point.
+Tests accepted are: antigen, NAAT, RT-LAMP, RT-PCR or TMA.
+Effective 3 January 2022, passengers who are arriving from Guam, Northern Mariana Isl., Puerto Rico or USA and who are entering or transiting through Virgin Isl. must have a negative COVID-19 test taken at most 3 days before departure from the first embarkation point.
 Tests accepted are: antigen, NAAT, RT-LAMP, RT-PCR or TMA.
 - This does not apply to passengers younger than 2 years.
 5. Passengers could be subject to medical screening and quarantine upon arrival.
 6. Nationals of the U.S.A. are allowed to enter with an expired passport.